A Quick Pulse Check on Remote and Hybrid Work

 -

-Tech hubs such as Austin and the Bay Area push past 25 % vacancy, forcing landlords to rethink amenities.
+Tech hubs such as Austin and the Bay Area surpass 25% vacancy, forcing landlords to rethink their amenities.

 Many businesses now pursue a hybrid workplace strategy: fewer square feet, more collaboration hubs, and on‑demand coworking passes.
 Coworking inventory grew 25 % YoY as firms trade fixed leases for variable space.